-Reading Lead: Mrs L. McCarthy
+Reading Lead: Mrs D. Daley

 Reading has ‘the enduring power to shape and develop minds, both in the classroom, and ultimately, outside of it,’